 Stanford Social Innovation Review: Access by Prescription

-The article describes the corporate strategies that large pharmaceutical companies use to make medicines and vaccines accessible for people living in low- and middle-income countries.
+In the article, Jayasree K. Iyer, Executive Director at the Access to Medicine Foundation, describes the corporate strategies that large pharmaceutical companies use to make medicines and vaccines accessible for people living in low- and middle-income countries.
+In this piece, she identifies the steps that companies can and typically do take when creating an effective access-to-medicine strategy.

 Worldwide, an estimated two billion people are unable to reap the full benefits of modern medicine.
 For reasons that range from high costs to inadequate distribution, they lack access to medications for preventable or treatable diseases such as HIV/AIDS, malaria, pneumonia, and tuberculosis.
 Global pharmaceutical companies, meanwhile, have both the ability to provide critical medications and an incentive to extend their reach into the regions where those two billion people live.
 After all, market access (for companies) and access to medicine (for patients) are two sides of the same coin.
 Or, to put it another way, the poor are consumers, too.
 How can pharma companies improve their ability to serve this base of potential customers?